6 Office Design Trends In Post-Covid-19 World

 We’ll need to future-proof our environments with the use of adaptable furniture, careful selection of finish materials easy to sanitize and antimicrobial, and 21st-century appliances and technology that limit touching and make our office spaces more efficient.

 Furniture: Lightweight, kinetic and flexible furniture that is easily movable, reconfigured, and sanitized will help ensure that you are keeping your employees safe and providing you with the flexibility to change your floor plans when needed.
 Additionally, microfibre couches and chairs are great for cleaning up spills.
-They have an excellent reputation for being functional all-round fabrics designed to withstand heavy use yet are easy to maintain.
-To clean a microfiber sofa, all you need to do is put some alcohol on a damp cloth and clean the area by rubbing in a circular motion.
+They have an excellent reputation for being functional all-around fabrics designed to withstand heavy use yet are easy to maintain.
+To clean a microfiber sofa, all you need to do is put some alcohol on a damp cloth and clean the area by rubbing it in a circular motion.
 Read our post: COVID-19 and the Future of Office Furniture.

 Appliances: Kitchens, pantries, and bathrooms need to incorporate innovation.
 For instance, instead of one communal refrigerator or dishwasher that ends up becoming a cesspool for viruses, you can install numerous refrigerator and dishwasher draws and designate each for different departments.